Lady Gaga Belly At Super Bowl Halftime Show Gets Harsh Criticism

 From that moment on, the internet decided to fat-shame Lady Gaga because she showcased a small belly pooch.

 According to USA Today, several people couldn’t help but comment on Gaga’s “muffin top.”
-The negativity spread like wildfire on social media with people ripping the singer apart left and right.
-Thankfully, however, there were plenty of people that came to Gaga’s defense.
+The negativity spread like wildfire on social media, with people ripping the singer apart left and right.
+Thankfully, however, there were plenty of people who came to Gaga’s defense.
 Gaga’s fanbase — known as the Little Monsters — were very quick to put the haters in their place.

 Here are some of the best tweets that supported Lady Gaga and her body.